-For some reason most DIY car mechanics and those who do their own car work find themselves at some point in time that they would like to/ need to do an oil change but do not have a car jack.
-For me this happened recently when I was away from my home and garage and did not have a jack with me and barely the right socket to get the drain plug out.
+Most DIY car mechanics find themselves at some point that they would like to/ need to do an oil change but do not have a car jack.
+I found myself in this situation recently and led me to explore options for an oil change without a jack.

 1. Drive One Tire Onto a Curb

 Back up your car carefully aligning one tire on the curb at a driveway entrance.
-As you drive and the wheel rolls up onto the curb, this will raise the car off the ground enough for you to fit underneath.
+As you drive and the wheel rolls up onto the curb, this will raise the car off the ground enough for you to access the oil drain plug.

-When fitting under the car in a situation like this a rolling creeper is ideal but if it is a low curb or there is otherwise not enough room to slide under, I recommend laying cardboard or a towel down so you can law under the car without getting completely dirty especially laying in the gutter.
+A rolling creeper is ideal to slide under the car but if it is a low curb or your creeper is inaccessible just like your car jack, I recommend laying cardboard or a towel down so you can lay under the car without getting completely filthy.

 2. Park Over a Dip in Driveway or Gutter

-Just like rolling up onto the curb, parking the car at the low portion of the driveway or any other area where more area can be created under the car will do the job.
-Often simply finding a bit of ground that creates just a few more inches of space will allow you to remove the oil pan drain plug.
+Just like rolling up onto the curb, parking the car at the low portion of the driveway or any other area where more space can be created under the car will do the job.
+Finding a bit of ground that creates just a few more inches of space will allow you to remove the oil pan drain plug which is all you need.

 3. Car Tire Ramps